Jacksard/On-line-store/README.md

 # On-line-store

+-Still under work-

-concept of an on-line store with Admin Control, Technologies used: NodeJS, Express, MongoDB-MLab services, EJS view Engine.
+A concept of an on-line store with Admin Control, Technologies used: NodeJS, Express, MongoDB-MLab services, EJS view Engine.

 Instructions how to use:
 1. clone the repository